ShipitSmarter/vscode-sops-edit/README.md

 - Ensuring no decrypted files accidentally are either _committed_ OR _left on disk_

 It does so by doing the following:
-- Whenever you try to open a SOPS encrypted file `*`, it immediately closes it, creates a decrypted `tmp` file, and opens that instead
+- Whenever you try to open a SOPS encrypted file `*`, the extension does the following:
+  - The encrypted file is immediately closed
+  - A decryption terminal is opened, decrypting the file to a `[filename].tmp.[file extension]` copy, and closed directly after
+  - An encryption terminal is opened
+  - The decrypted `tmp` file is opened instead
 - Updating the `tmp` file will result in an updated, original SOPS encrypted file
 - Closing the `tmp` file will automatically delete the `tmp` file as well, making sure decrypted data never stays on disk and is never accidentally committed
-- It is still possible to edit the SOPS encrypted file directly, if desired, by right-mouse-clicking the encrypted file in the left explorer bar, and selecting `SOPS: edit directly`

 `*` I.e., any file that satisfies any of the combinations of `.sops.yaml` file paths and their `path_regex` conditions.

+**NOTE**: It is still possible to edit the SOPS encrypted file directly, if desired, by right-mouse-clicking the encrypted file in the left explorer bar, and selecting `SOPS: edit directly`.

 ## Requirements
 - You need [SOPS](https://github.com/mozilla/sops) installed and configured, including:
   - setting up the authentication with desired encryption services
   - configuration of `.sops.yaml` files

+## Recommendations
+- It is highly recommended to add the pattern for the `tmp` files (`**/*.tmp.[extension]`) to your `.gitignore` file, to ensure a decrypted file is *never ever* committed.

 ## Contributions